Schnides123/simple-google-news/readme.txt

 == Changelog ==

-1.1.0 - Added relative time to each result so you can see how new each article is.
+1.2.0 - Added the ability to sort results by date 1.1.0 - Added relative time to each result so you can see how new each article is.

 == Upgrade Notice ==

-If you update now, you will see the relative time of each post in the feed.
+If you update now, you will be able to sort results by date.
+You will also be able to see when each post was published in the feed (ie: 5 minutes ago).